Mamunul Islam: Abahani Limited Dhaka

 Mamunul moved to Abahani Limited Dhaka in 2008–09 season and became the league champion in that season.

 Mohammedan SC

 After winning league title with Abahani he moved to their arch-rival Mohammedan SC in 2009–10 season and won Federation Cup and Super Cup with them.

 Sheikh Jamal Dhanmondi Club

 Mamunul moved to Sheikh Jamal Dhanmondi Club from Dhaka Mohammedan SC in 2010–11 season.
 In his first season with Sheikh Jamal DC he became the league champion.

 Muktijoddha Sangsad KC

 Mamunul played 2011–12 season for Muktijoddha Sangsad KC.

 Sheikh Russel KC

 Mamunul went to Sheikh Russel KC from Muktijoddha Sangsad KC.
 And won the league, Federation Cup and Independence Cup in 2012–13 season.

 Sheikh Jamal Dhanmondi Club

 2013–14 season Mamunul returned to Sheikh Jamal DC.
 The club became the league champion under Mamunul's captaincy.
 His success at the club continued as they went on to win the league again in 2014–15 season.

+Atlético de Kolkata

+Mamunul made his debut in the inaugural season of the Indian Super League, representing Atlético de Kolkata on a three-month loan from Sheikh Jamal Dhanmondi Club, becoming the only South Asian player outside India to secure a spot in the first season of the league.
+In 2014, he caught the attention of Indian football enthusiasts with a remarkable performance in the IFA Shield, where he led Sheikh Jamal Dhanmondi Club, one of the three foreign clubs participating in the tournament, all the way to the finals.
+Despite his promising talents, Mamunul did not receive an opportunity to start for Atlético de Kolkata in the ISL.